- What can I complain to the ICO about?

-Before complaining to us, you should normally raise your concerns directly with the media organisation itself and give it an opportunity to put things right.
-You can find more information on how to do this, including a template letter that can help you, on the “Raising a concern with an organisation” section of our website.
+Before complaining to us, you should normally raise your complaints directly with the media organisation itself and give it an opportunity to put things right.
+You can find more information on how to do this, including a template letter that can help you, on the “Raising a complaint with an organisation” section of our website.

-If you cannot resolve your concern with the media organisation directly, you can then make a complaint to us.
+If you cannot resolve your complaint with the media organisation directly, you can then make a complaint to us.

 We will give you our opinion on whether data protection law has been broken.
 This will be based on the information you give us and, if we believe it’s needed, information we have got from the media organisation.

 The DPA 2018 contains an exemption from many of the rights and obligations in data protection law when your personal data is being used for the special purposes.